karen-rms/LAB-React-Intro-I/README.md

 After this learning unit, you will be able to:

-- Create a ReactJS app wit vite.
+- Create a ReactJS app with vite.
 - Use basic JSX directives.
 - Bind data and attributes inside JSX elements